The Colourful History of Missoni Home

 In November 1973 The New York Times declared "Missoni’s knitted clothes have become international status symbols, like Vuitton bags and Gucci shoes."
 In 1978 the first men’s collection showed and the first Missoni fragrance was launched in 1982.
 The Missoni pattern was being applied to almost everything, from bikinis to candles, and commissions were undertaken to imbue Fiat and Mazda cars with the Missoni sensibility.

-"Missoni stands out as the most important and influential name in knits today… The work of this Italy-based couple, with its electrifying colors, dramatic designs, juxtaposition of yarns, weaves and weights, have lent a new dimensions to knits the world over."
+"Missoni stands out as the most important and influential name in knits today… The work of this Italy-based couple, with its electrifying colours, dramatic designs, juxtaposition of yarns, weaves and weights, have lent a new dimensions to knits the world over."
 The Guardian, Jackie Modlinger, September 1973 (The World of Missoni).

 The Missoni Home label was officially launched in 1983 and has grown into one of the most successful fashion led luxury homeware brands available today.
 Credited as one of the first brands to take the catwalk**** to couch leap, Missoni have proven that fashion is as important for the home as it is for the runway.
 Rosita now sits at the helm of the Missoni Home label after handing over the reins of the family business to her children and grandchildren.
 She runs the home collections with a talented creative team that include her niece Wanda Jelmini (Creative Director at T& J Vestor) and nephew Giorgio Jelmini, who heads production and logistics at T&J Vestor as Operations Manager.